Georgia (country): Within the Russian Empire

 During the Russo-Turkish Wars, numerous Georgians commanded Russian armies against the Turks, including Ivane Andronikashvili, Ivane Jambakurian-Orbeliani, and Ivane Bagration of Mukhrani.
 As result of these military campaigns against the Ottoman Empire, from 1803 to 1878 several of Georgia's historic territories previously lost to the Turks – such as Adjara – were recovered and also incorporated into the Russian Empire.
 The principality of Guria was abolished and incorporated in 1829, while Svaneti was gradually annexed in 1858.
 Mingrelia, although a Russian protectorate since 1803, was not absorbed until 1867.

 Russian rule offered the Georgians security from external threats, but it was also often heavy-handed and insensitive.
 By the late 19th century, discontent with the Russian authorities grew into a national revival movement led by Ilia Chavchavadze.
 This period also brought social and economic change to Georgia, with new social classes emerging: the emancipation of the serfs freed many peasants but did little to alleviate their poverty; the growth of capitalism created an urban working class in Georgia.
 Both peasants and workers found expression for their discontent through revolts and strikes, culminating in the Revolution of 1905.
-Their cause was championed by the socialist Mensheviks, who became the dominant political force in Georgia in the final years of Russian rule.
+The following years were marked by episodes of instability, with notable events like the 1906 Dusheti treasury heist conducted by Georgian nationalists and the subsequent 1907 Tiflis bank robbery organized by the Bolsheviks.

 Declaration of independence

-Nikolay Chkheidze, one of the leading statesmen of the Democratic Republic of Georgia.